gouthamipuvvadi/RetailSales-DA-Project/README.md

 - A simple sales forecasting baseline (regularized linear model on calendar features)
 - Reproducible pipeline scripts and basic tests

-> Fits a 5–10 minute walkthrough for interviews.

 ## Project structure

 ```